creatorrr/software_foundations/journal.md

 2017-02-16 17:09 Emacs baby steps.
 Still struggling but I am actually beginning to like it.
 Maybe it was for the better...

+2017-02-17 16:51 Installed proof-general.
+Had fun with installing a bunch of emacs packages and installed and tried proof-general for the first time.
+Still trying to get a good hang of things but seems to work like a breeze so far.